Cultural Conflicts in the Covid-19 Era

 By comparison, cultures that have faced fewer threats have the luxury of being loose.
 In loose cultures such as the United States, the Netherlands, Spain, and Brazil, citizens prize their freedom, and social norms are lax.
 Loose cultures run on creativity and innovation, but they can be chaotic and have difficulty responding to crises that require tight coordination.

-Not surprisingly, countries that “lean tight,” such as Singapore and South Korea, have been successful at slowing the spread of the coronavirus through their disciplined coordination and the ready compliance of their citizens.
-By comparison, the U.S. government’s disorganized response to the Covid-19 pandemic and the resistance of some citizens to restrictions on their freedom have been predictably loose responses.
+Not surprisingly, countries that “lean tight,” such as Singapore and South Korea, were successful at slowing the spread of the coronavirus through their disciplined coordination and the ready compliance of their citizens.
+By comparison, the U.S. government’s disorganized response to the Covid-19 pandemic and the resistance of some citizens to restrictions on their freedom garnered predictably loose responses.

 When Cultural Conflicts Arise

-Tight-loose cultural conflicts even show up within families.
-Those most vulnerable to the virus, including the elderly and those with underlying health vulnerabilities, may have the “tightest” responses, venturing outside rarely and wearing masks when they do.
-The young and the healthy may be more inclined to resist such limitations, believing they’re at low risk of becoming seriously ill.
+Tight-loose cultural conflicts even showed up within families.
+Those most vulnerable to the virus, including the elderly and those with underlying health vulnerabilities, may have had the “tightest” responses, venturing outside rarely and wearing masks when they did.
+The young and the healthy may have been more inclined to resist such limitations, believing they’re at low risk of becoming seriously ill.

 “When groups with fundamentally different cultural mind-sets meet, conflict abounds,” writes Gelfand in Rule Makers, Rule Breakers.
 Those who lean tight accuse those who lean loose of endangering their lives.
 And those on the loose end accuse those who favor tightening measures of devastating the economy and curbing fundamental American values.